snowood1/BERT-ENN/README.md

 ## Quick Start

-1. Create folders 'dataset' and 'model_save' to save downloaded datasets and output results.
+**1.** Create folders 'dataset' and 'model_save' to save downloaded datasets and output results.

 We follow the same datasets in [Outlier Exposure](https://github.com/hendrycks/outlier-exposure/tree/master/NLP_classification).
 You can download the preprocessed datasets and the saved results [from here](https://drive.google.com/drive/folders/1qAoUzQqo-Ys51LFgzvJpAH3fvLP4hhgM?usp=sharing).
 The preprocessing can be reproduced by:

 		python prepare_data.py

-2. To reproduce results of Table 3 and 4 using the saved checkpoints, run the code below: (You can change sst to 20news or trec.  )
+**2.**  To reproduce results of Table 3 and 4 using the saved checkpoints, run the code below: (You can change sst to 20news or trec.  )

- **Baselines**
+ Baselines

 	CUDA_VISIBLE_DEVICES=0 python test_bert.py --model base --dataset sst --save_path saved_result --index 0		# maximum softmax scores
 	CUDA_VISIBLE_DEVICES=0 python test_bert.py --model mc-dropout --dataset sst --save_path saved_result  --index 0		# MC-dropout